Mel-louie/some_little_progs/README.md

 ## C
 - One-printf-FizzBuzz :three: :five:
 	- A FizzBuzz in C, whith one only printf().<br />
+- Quinn 👩‍⚕️
+	- My first attempt to code a quine.
+Realy cool to do<br />

 ## JS
 - quote-generator :scroll: